michaelcourcy/verified-data-services/readme.md

 ## Goal

-Verified data services is a repository of architecture reference for having data-service and Kasten By Veeam work together to backup or leverage the backup features of the data-service operator.
+Verified data services is a repository of architecture reference for having Kasten By Veeam and the main data services operator work together.

 ## Motivation